AnthonyPAlicea/anthonyalicea/blog/cascade-methodology.md

 I hope these concepts help you and your team successfully build something great.

 If you have questions or thoughts, feel free to <a href="mailto:hey@tonyalicea.dev">drop me an e-mail</a>.
+If you'd like to discuss, contribute, or support with a star, I've <a href="https://github.com/AnthonyPAlicea/cascade-methodology/">started a GitHub repo</a>.

 Happy coding!